michaelScopic/dotfiles/README.md

 My code _still_ is a bit buggy (even after a year smh)!
 Please open an issue and/or DM me on Discord (`michael_scopic.zsh`) to report an issue.

-I'm _kinda_ experienced in Bash/Shell scripting, but I'm still learning and getting the hang of stuff, so my code probably won't be the sexiest or most efficient, but it works.
+I'm _kinda_ experienced in Bash/Shell scripting, but I'm still learning and getting the hang of stuff, so my code probably won't be the sexiest or most efficient, but it works (-ish).

+## Current bugs/issues

+- [ ] Install script will backup `~/.config/zsh` even if you answer 'no' to the prompt. (this one is so confusing idk how to fix this dumbass)
+  - Problematic lines: `492 - 511`
+  - Priority: HIGH

+- [ ] Simplify the parsing of arguments passed.
+I'm fucking stupid so idk about this one.
+  - Problematic lines: `899 - 973`
+  - Priority: LOW

 ## Features